anhsirk0/lollypop_music_player/README.md

 Official app: https://gitlab.gnome.org/World/lollypop

-Lollypop is a new GNOME music playing application.

 ## my changes
 Added an option to add song to queue from commandline through the song id I needed this option for a rofi script i wrote to manage song on the go